Archives and Special Collections

 The Rees-Williams Collection of Georgian, Victorian and Edwardian Children's Books

-Originally collected by James Rees-Williams, a former York St John Librarian in the 1970s, the York St John University collection of historic children's books consists of over 3000 volumes dating from c1780 to the 1920s.
+Originally collected by James Rees-Williams, a former York St John Librarian in the 1970s, the York St John University collection of historic children's books consists of over 3000 volumes dating from around 1780 to the 1920s.

 The University Archive pre-1975 is housed in the archives room in Fountains Learning Centre.
-It contains items from the York Diocesan Society, Ripon Training College and York Training College, such as Minute books, correspondence, Academic Board papers, Admissions Registers, College magazines, photographs etc.
+It contains items from the York Diocesan Society, Ripon Training College and York Training College, such as minute books, correspondence, academic board papers, admissions registers, college magazines, photographs and more.

 There is no public access to the Archive, which is held in Fountains Learning Centre, but if visits are arranged in advance, material can be brought out for viewing.
 Photocopying is possible by arrangement.
-Digital photography may be permissible: please check with Library & Learning Services staff.
+Digital photography may be permissible but please check with Library and Learning Services staff.

 Yorkshire Theatres playbills and posters

-Within the City of York there are a number of collections of playbills which were published to accompany productions at theatres which were part of the ‘York Circuit’ – which initially included the York, Hull, Leeds, Wakefield, Doncaster and Pontefract Theatres.
-The oldest playbills, dating back to the mid eighteenth century, and collected by the antiquarian and bibliophile, Edward Hailstone (1818-1890), were bequeathed to the Dean and Chapter of York Minster and placed in the York Minster Library as part of what is now called the Hailstone Collection.
+Within the City of York there are a number of collections of playbills which were published to accompany productions at theatres which were part of the 'York Circuit'.
+This initially included the York, Hull, Leeds, Wakefield, Doncaster and Pontefract Theatres.
+The oldest playbills, dating back to the mid-18th century, and collected by the antiquarian and bibliophile, Edward Hailstone (1818-1890), were bequeathed to the Dean and Chapter of York Minster and placed in the York Minster Library as part of what is now called the Hailstone Collection.